 Visit at least one of the amazing city parks

-Paris has many gorgeous city parks: Jardin des Tuileries, Jardin des Plantes, Le Jardin du Luxemboug, just to name a few.
+Paris has many gorgeous city parks: Jardin des Tuileries, Jardin des Plantes, Le Jardin du Luxembourg, just to name a few.
 All parks are free to enter and every park has its own characteristic.
-If you need a break from the city life, strolling around the beautiful gardens is definitely one of the best things to do in Paris.
+If you need a break from city life, strolling around the beautiful gardens is definitely one of the best things to do in Paris.

 Get lost on the buzzing streets of Montmartre